krishnapriya-n/VCT-Hackathon/README.md

 # Amazon Bedrock

 Leveraging <a href = "https://aws.amazon.com/bedrock/" rel = "nofollow">Amazon Bedrock’s</a> generative AI capabilities, you will use provided data sources to demonstrate effective information retrieval and analysis, creating a digital assistant that enhances understanding of VALORANT’s dynamic esports scene.

+## What to Use:
+- Amazon Bedrock native functionality such as Agents, Knowledge Bases and more!
+- Esports data from Riot or approved community resources
+- <a href = "https://vcthackathon.devpost.com/resources" rel = "nofollow">More Resources</a>